-The school will be organizing a Winnipeg Goose Hunting Trip for High School Students from March 28 to April 1, 2026.
-Trip Schedule: March 28: Departure from school and travel to Winnipeg March 30 & 31: Goose hunting activities April 1: Travel back to Round Lake Students are advised to come well-prepared and dress warmly, bringing insulated rubber boots, jackets, and ski pants suitable for outdoor conditions.
-The trip will be led by Bentley Kakekayash, our Land-Based Worker.
+The school will be organizing a Mitchitoba Goose Hunting Trip from Saturday, April 18, 2026, to Friday, April 24, 2026.
+This trip is for High School and Grade 8 students.
+Trip Schedule: April 18: Departure from Round Lake to Winnipeg (Meeting at school at 5:30 AM) April 19: Travel from Winnipeg to Mitchitoba April 20–22: Goose hunting activities in Mitchitoba April 23: Travel from Mitchitoba to Dryden (overnight stay) April 24: Return travel from Dryden to Round Lake Meeting Place: School at 5:30 AM on April 18, 2026 (Saturday) Students are advised to come well-prepared and bring rubber boots, ski pants, jackets, hats, and gloves suitable for outdoor conditions.
+The trip will be led by our Land-Based Workers, Bentley and Zack.
 Thank you for your cooperation and support.

 Adventure, New Learning, and Lifestyle & Recreational Advantages